Skip to content

 bank2Handles 20-40k TPS per tile, with diminishing returns from adding more tiles.
 Designed to scale out for future network conditions, but 2 tiles is enough to handle current mainnet-beta conditions.
 Can be increased further when benchmarking to test future network performance

-shred2Throughput is mainly dependent on cluster size, 2 tiles is enough to handle current mainnet-beta conditions.
+shred1Throughput is mainly dependent on cluster size, 1 tile is enough to handle current mainnet-beta conditions.
 In benchmarking, if the cluster size is small, 1 tile can handle >1M TPS

 Testing